tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 When you are starting work on a new problem, you not only physically move on, but also emotionally.
 You become invested in the new code you are writing, and lose some of the attachment you had to your previous code.
 This emotional detachment to your old work may make it easier to receive critical feedback on it.

 However, from a project management point of view, this detachment can cause productivity issues.
 You can end up feeling like the feedback on your old code is just a distraction from the current work you are doing.
-If the detachment goes too far, it can lead to slow turnaround time and delay getting code into the hands of users.
+If the detachment goes too far, it can lead to delays getting code shipped to users.

 With these pros and cons in mind, consider using this method more sparingly than other options.

 ### Step away (again)

 Above, we discussed stepping away before receiving feedback.
 The goal was to create some distance between yourself and the code you are putting up for review so you can be more receptive to feedback.
 We may also want to step away _after_ the code review.
-Sometimes, even if we've done our best to prepare ourselves, we will still find ourselves resisting to accept feedback on our code.
+Sometimes, even if we've done our best to prepare ourselves, we will still find ourselves resistant to accept feedback on our code.

 In this case, I think it makes even more sense to physically step away instead of moving on to a different task.
 Physical activity can help settle your emotions while still letting you focus on and process the feedback.